website Translator

 • The athlete is to complete three circuits

-• The athlete has 5 minute rest and then repeats the test
+• The athlete has a 5-minute rest and then repeats the test

-• On completion of the second test the assistant determines the average of the two recorded times.
+• Upon completing the second test, the assistant determines the average of the two recorded times.

 Hexagonal Test